 Research interests

-Based on the main empirical and theoretical contributions of the doctoral project, I am working on different papers, some of which you can find below.
+Based on the main empirical and theoretical contributions of my doctoral project, I am working on different papers, some of which you can find below.
 I specialise in the comparative study of political participation and institutional design in Europe as well as EU studies, with a particular focus on the European Commission.
 Further research interests that connect to the main focus of my work include the study and formation of public opinion in (Western) Europe and mixed-methods, with a problem-driven approach to research design.

 Work in progress

 Innovating democracy for the worse?
-The promises of citizen participation in Europe[PhD thesis]
+The promises of citizen participation in Europe, PhD thesis

 Abstract

 Citizens assemblies, participatory budgeting, or deliberative polls are democratic innovations: institutional procedures that should transform citizens participation in political decision making.
-These innovations, particularly those that bear on citizen deliberation, have been trialed by public organisations in many European countries, and attracted significant funding.
+These innovations, particularly those that bear on citizen deliberation, have been trialled by public organisations in many European countries, and attracted significant funding.
 The electoral success of authoritarian populism led to a wealth of scholarship on their promise to rejuvenate liberal democracy by means of institutional design.
-For many exponents of this paradigm, the question is how rather than if these innovations can contribute to counteracting the disenchantment with democracy in European societies – and democratising policy making on salient issues such as climate change.
+For many exponents of this paradigm, the question is how rather than if these innovations can contribute to counteracting the disenchantment with democracy in European societies and democratising policy making on salient issues such as climate change.

 Keywords: European integration; democratic theory; legitimation; public opinion; democratic innovations